 I know some prefer it cool, smooth and slow, but I have to confess I’m a major fan of hot and steamy.
 Of course, this does usually result in short lived affairs, but I don’t know anyone who could handle that much intensity for longer anyway.
 Especially with the Italians, God do the Italians really know how to do it.
 On the other hand, you’d take your time over a Cambodian.
 They’re edgier...
 Read our full review of Best coffee joints.

-No expense has been spared here to bring customers the very best ice-cream and coffee in town or, very possibly, the region.
-Every day, a state-of-the-art machine churns out fresh ice-creams and sorbets that are bursting with the pure flavours of organic milk and local fruits, as well as the best chocolate, nuts, Madagascar vanilla and other flavours that the owners can...
+No expense has been spared here to serve up the very best ice-cream and coffee in town or, very possibly, the region.
+Every day, a state-of-the-art machine churns out fresh ice-creams and sorbets that are bursting with the pure flavours of organic milk and local fruits, and the best chocolate, nuts, Madagascar vanilla and other flavours that the all-Italian owners can...
 Read our full review of Gelato Lab.

 This very sweet, locally owned and run cafe serves up some excellent value breakfasts, great coffee, and really good value lunches, including salads, sandwiches and quiches.
 Immensely popular with the French expat community, and anyone else with the good sense to make it a regular spot.
 They've recently expanded their menu, and their venue, and are now open for dinners too.
 La Boulangerie isn't...
 Read our full review of La Boulangerie.